Skip to main content

 Learning Objectives:

-• Gain an understanding of how other practitioners are approaching common tax compliance issues and the role of technology in their processes.
+• Analyze how other practitioners are approaching common tax compliance issues and the role of technology in their processes.

-• Learn “the good, the bad, and the ugly” of dealing with stand-alone governmental platforms like pay.gov and state portals.
+• Identify “the good, the bad, and the ugly” of dealing with stand-alone governmental platforms like pay.gov and state portals.

-• Ask questions and contribute war stories of successes and failures in these areas so all of us can learn from them.
+• Compare war stories of successes and failures in these areas and ask questions so all of us can learn from them.

 3:20 PM – 4:35 PM EDT